-Those not eligible to travel to the United States under the VWP will need to obtain a visitor visa.
-Visitor visas are non-immigrant visas for persons who want to enter the United States temporarily for business (visa category B-1).
+Those not eligible to travel to the United States under the Visa Waiver Program (VWP) will need to obtain a visitor visa.
+Visitor visas are non-immigrant visas for persons who want to enter the United States temporarily for business.

 Please note: The aforementioned information is a general guideline for travel to the United States.
 Because travel requirements may change, the 23rd World Petroleum Congress Organizing Committee recommends that attendees contact their local U.S. embassy or consulate to ensure they have proper documentation.